 For the entry vignette, I went with a pink and blue theme.
 You’ll see that I also used the new color in some other areas of our home.

-For our entry mirror, I used the multi-colored ornament wreath that I made a few years ago.
+For our entry mirror, I used the multi-colored ornament wreath which is one of my very favorite Christmas DIY projects.
 It’s still one of my favorites.

 I placed a flea market tray I purchased years ago and painted white.